codeRSH/codeRSH.github.io/_posts/2014-05-26-the-namo-logy-long-way-to-go-guest-post.md

 Battling all odds ,viz, 2002 Godhra Massacre, Accusation of being an Anti-privatization, and Anti-globalization person, 'Slaughterer', 'Merchant of Death' and most lately 'Tsunami', this Man surely knows how to build a Mansion off the bricks people have been throwing at him since years.

 Not very long ago, in  2012, his Live Chat made him the First Indian Politician to interact with Netizens this way.
-Of course, #Modi Hangout, was not the Most Trending Topic on Twitter without a reason.
-And enemies are enemies anyway, not trailing behind, #VoteOutModi was the third most trending.
+Of course, #modi Hangout, was not the Most Trending Topic on Twitter without a reason.
+And enemies are enemies anyway, not trailing behind, #voteoutmodi was the third most trending.

 Is this Record too easy to beat ?